The research master affiliated with the Computer Science Department of

 On the other hand, if you wish to include your latest academic results in your

 application, you may choose to wait and apply later.

-Students in financial need may apply for a scholarship to support their
+Students may apply for a scholarship to support their

 For your information, several scholarship programmes are available from

 different donors.
-The evalation committee will assign you to one of them,
+The evaluation committee will assign you to one of them,

 not contact those programmes directly unless asked to do so by us.
 All

-applications for MPRI must follow the course outlined on this
+applications for M1 Jacques Herbrand at ENS Paris-Saclay must follow the course outlined on this

 page (see above).